Andy Ferguson

-Andrew "Andy" David Ferguson (born 24 March 1985 in Glasgow), is a Scottish football striker currently with Arthurlie.
+Andrew David Ferguson (born 24 March 1985 in Glasgow), is a Scottish football striker currently with Arthurlie.

 Career

 Ferguson began his career with Ayr United, where he scored 11 times in 55 league games.
 In the summer of 2005, Ferguson was signed by Dundee, but had a limited impact, making only two starts and scoring two goals all season.

 Ferguson signed for Clyde in the summer 2006, and made his début in the Scottish Football League First Division against Partick Thistle.
 He made 26 appearances overall for Clyde, scoring 4 goals.
 After his contract expired, Ferguson signed for Alloa Athletic in June 2007.
 In March 2009 he joined Stenhousemuir on loan, before being released by Alloa at the end of the season.

 Ferguson has since played for Glenafton Athletic, Airdrie United and Arthurlie.